chriskormaris/PyxidaAuebScraper/README.md

-# PyxidaAuebDissertationsScraper
+# Pyxida Scraper
-A web scrapper tool to easily extract links from the Pyxida Institutional Repository.
+A web scrapper tool to easily extract links from the Pyxida AUEB Institutional Repository.
 The urls extracted contain MSc and PhD dissertations, in `.pdf` format, from all the departments of AUEB.

 Visit: